 Once again, let's jump forward a month and assume the share price has risen 10%, so the price of the spread bet instrument is now 328.5/331.
 Our investor decides to take their profits, closing the spread bet by selling at 328.5.
 Their profit in points is 328.5 – 301 = 27.5, and of course their stake was £5 per point which nets them a profit of £5 x 27.5 = £137.50.

-There would of course have been some charges incurred along the way as well with this spread bet.
+There would of course have been some charges incurred along the way as well when spread betting shares.
 If a trader holds their position overnight, they will be charged a holding cost.
 This rate is usually based on Libor (London Interbank Offered Rate) plus a percentage, which will vary from broker to broker.
 Let’s assume our investor’s broker charges Libor + 2.5% and Libor is currently 0.45%.
 This means their financing will cost 2.95% if held for a year, but this is broken down to a daily rate so the daily cost for this spread bet is around 0.0081%.
 On a position value of £1,505, that equates to about 12p per day.
 Over the month that would mean financing charges of around £3.65 would have been deducted from our investor's account, leaving them with an overall profit of £133.85.
 That’s still more than they would have made buying the shares through a traditional stockbroker, plus our investor did not have all of their £1,500 tied up in the shares – they had ample funds left over to take advantage of other opportunities if they wanted to.

 It's not always more competitive to trade on shares using spread bets.
 If you were going to hold for many months, or even years, of course the cost of those financing charges would outweigh any savings in stamp duty or commissions.
 But for short- to medium-term trades, spread betting on shares can be a viable and much more cost-effective option than buying through more traditional means.